-A total of 220 sites were assessed as part of the November 2020 Abbot Point annual monitoring survey (Figure 13).
-Seagrass was present at 44% of the survey sites.
-The coastal monitoring meadows covered 451.44 \pm 56.26 ha while seagrass in the offshore monitoring area covered 3865.81 \pm 321.55 ha (Figure 13; Appendix 4B).
-Seagrass biomass was higher closer to the coast and reduced offshore with increasing water depth (Figure 13).
+A total of 230 sites were assessed as part of the November 2021 Abbot Point annual monitoring survey (Figure 13).
+Seagrass was present at 42.2% of the survey sites.
+The coastal monitoring meadows covered 521.4 $\pm$ 74.8 ha while seagrass in the offshore monitoring area covered 5464.7 $\pm$ 406.2 ha (Figure 13; Appendix 4B).
+Seagrass biomass was generally higher closer to the coast and reduced offshore with increasing water depth (Figure 13).

 The seagrass species found in the monitoring meadows were typical of those in coastal and offshore seagrasses in the Abbot Point region and more broadly in Queensland (Figure 12, Appendix 3).
-Six seagrass species were observed in 2020 (Figure 12).
-In 2020, offshore seagrass habitat was dominated by Halophila decipiens while H. spinulosa, H. ovalis and Halodule uninervis were also present.
-Halodule uninervis (both wide and narrow forms) dominated the inshore meadows with H. ovalis and H. decipiens also present.
-Zostera muelleri and Cymodocea serrulata were found near the mouth of Euri Creek.
-Cymodocea serrulata has not been found in the Abbot Point monitoring areas since 2015.
+Five seagrass species were observed in 2021 (Figure 12).
+In 2021, offshore seagrass habitat was dominated by Halophila decipiens with H. spinulosa, H. ovalis and Halodule uninervis also present.
+Halodule uninervis (both wide and narrow forms) dominated the inshore meadows (5 and 9) with H. ovalis and H. decipiens also present.
+Zostera muelleri was found near the mouth of Euri Creek (Meadow 3).

-Cymodocea rotundata, Syringodium isoetifolium and Halophila tricostata have been recorded in the area in the past but occurrences are rare and they were not present in 2020.
-H. tricostata was last observed in the 2016 broad scale survey, and C. rotundata and S. isoetifolium were only observed in the 2005 baseline survey.
+Cymodocea rotundata, C. serrulata, Syringodium isoetifolium and Halophila tricostata have been recorded in the area in the past but occurrences are rare and they were not present in 2021 within the surveyed area.
+Cymodocea serrulata was observed in 2020, H. tricostata was last observed in the 2016 broad scale survey, and C. rotundata and S. isoetifolium were only observed in the 2005 baseline survey.

 Figure 12.
-Seagrass species identified in the Abbot Point/Bowen region in 2020.
+Seagrass species identified in the Abbot Point/Bowen region in 2021.

 Figure 13.
-Location of seagrass assessment sites in the 2020 annual monitoring survey.
+Location of seagrass assessment sites in the 2021 annual monitoring survey.

 Figure 14.
-Seagrass biomass (g DW m-2) interpolation for Abbot Point survey 2020.
+Seagrass biomass (g DW m-2) interpolation for Abbot Point survey 2021.